attackgithub/Kali-Metasploit/README.md

-# docker-kali-msf
-Dockerfile to create a Kali + Metasploit Container
+#Dockerfile to create a Kali + Metasploit Container

 Based on official Kali Docker File.